Take Up Space – Folkestone Women’s Forum

 Take Up Space

 “We put a call out for an artist in residence and over 30 women applied.
-They all had something different to offer so we incorporated them into the programme to learn about their work, having commissioned 2 to work together.
-We also commissioned 3 artists who are mothers with small children.
+They all had something different to offer so we incorporated them into the programme to learn about their work, having commissioned two to work together.
+We also commissioned three artists who are mothers with small children.
 This is really close to my heart because it’s so often the case that meetings or work is scheduled and mothers with young children are excluded.
 What’s wrong with having the children there too?
 They are part of who we are as mothers, yet we still have our skills and talents!
 We need to show ourselves off, and work, without ignoring the fact we are mothers too.
-It’s a really intense time too, when the children are so young, so any support is so important.”
+It’s a really intense time too, when the children are so young, any support is so important.”

 Connecting the community

 “We wanted to put on some community sessions for mothers with small babies to come and do creative exercises, and nurture that side of their identity.
 Our identity becomes what we do every day, and if you’re changing nappies every day, it’s easy to lose sight of the real you.”

 The Folkestone School For Girls’ radio station was also involved in training the girls to interview participants at the festival.
 The festival also had dance and music performances from Shay D, Big Joanie (‘like The Ronettes filtered through 80s DIY and riot grrrl with a sprinkling of dashikis) and Vanessa Kisuule.